The famous rue Henri-Blanvalet has a new spot called the Inda Bar.

 And what if you were a vegetarian?
 No problem at all, choose the samosas of picked vegetables, chickpea and curry or the roll of vegetables and mustard dip or even the paneer roast with tandoori, salad and fresh mint.

 All these delicious tapas are served with homemade cocktails in a contemporary setting filled with blue, white and yellow colours.
-I bet you’ll go there more than once.
+We bet you’ll go there more than once.

 Rue Henri-Blanvalet 23, 1207 Geneva